alextaujenis/RBD_Motor/README.md

 * [ramp(value, timeout)](https://github.com/alextaujenis/Motor#rampvalue-timeout)
 * [rampPercent(value, timeout)](https://github.com/alextaujenis/Motor#ramppercentvalue-timeout)

 ##constructor(pin)
 Create a new motor and pass in the Arduino pin number.

 ##update()
-This is a very fast and keeps the timed events on the motor running in real-time.
+This is very fast and keeps the timed events on the motor running in real-time.
 This should be repeatedly called inside of loop().

 ##on()
 Start the motor at full power.